countable-web/open-source-corporation/consulting/ORG_CHART.md

 ### Cons
   * Value based billing has better incentive alignment with clients (so should be introduced where possible).
-  * The consultancy has much lower margins at first glance.
-However, the consultancy will have less responsibility for project management under this structure so margins are an apples to oranges comparison.
+  * The Company has much lower margins at first glance.
+However, the Company will have less responsibility for project management under this structure so margins are an apples to oranges comparison.

 ## Roles